sukanth2705/RAM-based-cache-for-dbs/README.md

+# Cache Implementation Using RAM for Faster DBMS Operations

-Implemented a cache using RAM for faster DBMS operations
+This project implements a cache system using RAM to optimize and speed up DBMS operations.

-Building the Librbary:\n
+## Building the Library

+1. Navigate to the build directory and run the makefile:

+bash
-  cd build\n
+   cd build
-  make\n
+   make

-Building the test executable:\n
+## Building the Test executable

-  Come to the root directory\n
-  make\n
+1. Next go to the parent directory and run the makefile for building the test executable: bash cd .. make

-Running the test:\n
+1. For Running the tests:

+bash
     make run